Shortlink to this blog: http://wp.me/p3nYC8-Od

 This concept is widely circulated and fervently argued by those who need to believe it and never more than by sovereign citizens.
 If you ever point to a law they don’t like they will likely call it a statute and say it is not a law.

-For many, that means “laws must be voluntary,” and for all, it is much more convenient to be able to claim that the provisions that irk them are voluntary rules, infringements on their rights, optional for them; anything but a law.
+For many, they say “laws must be voluntary;” and for all, it is much more convenient to be able to claim that the provisions that irk them are voluntary rules, infringements on their rights, optional for them — anything but a law.

-They may agree they are bound by, for example, “natural” law, “common” law as they define them; but they don’t want other laws (especially written ones, recent ones, and ones they cannot unilaterally change or reject).
+So they may agree they are bound by, for example, “natural” law, “common” law as they define them (or don’t); but they don’t want other laws (especially written ones, recent ones, and ones they cannot unilaterally change or reject).